UU-RGL-Legal-Research-and-Studies/Lucius/README.md

 Link to video of Lucius: https://clipchamp.com/watch/ei7PPMCW3DY

-# Legal Case Law Assistant
+# AI Assistant for Case Law Research

 This is a Python script that helps with Dutch case law research (rechtspraak.nl).